Na-Ilyas/Tournament-table/README.md

 first team wins and its score is increased by score, which is the fourth integer in the line.
 If 2 then the second team wins and its score is increased by score.
 If 0 then there is a tie in the game and both teams’ scores are increased by score.
+P.S: I will upload both files, so it will be easier to edit them.